 A wonderful example of Earning your Happy ending would be in Breath of Fire: Dragon Quarter.
 The game is so ridiculously hard that it can easily take restarting the game more than once to actually beat it.
 The ending, however, is well worth it.

 Legacy of Kain has some form of this, if not an actual definitive ending.
-After two complete games spent chasing Kain, learning about his world's history and prehistory, and moping about his fate, Raziel is eventually absorbed in the Soul Reaver after having gone through multiple trials to enchance his soul through absorbing Ariel, only to grant Kain the ability of seeing the Elder God, his true enemy.
+After two complete games spent chasing Kain, learning about his world's history and prehistory, and moping about his fate, Raziel is eventually absorbed in the Soul Reaver after having gone through multiple trials to enhance his soul through absorbing Ariel, only to grant Kain the ability of seeing the Elder God, his true enemy.
 More like, Earn your Bittersweet ending, really.

 Radiant Historia has this.
 Stocke goes back and forth between the real history and the alternate history, trying to right the wrongs committed.
 Even the slightest mistake can result in Stock's friends' lives being ruined and at worst, entire races going at war.
 What's worse, even after Stock fixes most problems in the history, he will still have to sacrifice himself in the end to save the world.
 However, if the main character manages to fix everything which takes enormous amount of time and effort, Big Bad witnesses the new history that the main character created and decides to sacrifice himself in Stock's place, allowing Stock to return to his friends.